 Japanese Resume Format:

 The resume format for getting any employment in Japan is simple and easy if you follow all the instructions step by step.
 The ‘Rirekisho’ type of resume format is mainly preferred in the Japan work culture.

 There are various Japanese resume templates available online that you may consider to create an impressive resume for yourself.

 No matter which type of Japanese cv format you select, it starts with the following steps on how to write Japanese resume:

 1. Filling the Basic Information:

-Your resume must provide all basic information about yourself.
-You have to fill details regarding your name, date of birth, gender, phone number, stamp and address.
+Your resume must provide all the basic information about yourself.
+You have to fill details regarding your name, date of birth, gender, phone number, stamp, and address.

 For names belonging to foreign nations, katakana is also acceptable.

 Writing the date of birth can be confusing as it utilizes the conventional Japanese imperial way of demonstrating the age.

 Use kanji to select from in the section displays the emperors’ eras.